Helping Kids Get Over their Fears

 What you can do

-If you know in advance about a situation that will most likely be emotionally upsetting
+If you know in advance about a situation that will most likely upset your child, plan

 Diversions are another tactic for offsetting fearful events.
 If your child is going